-My brief hold on a cream-colored 2003 Italian scooter with orange racing stripes was unintentional, a white elephant item that came into my life through happenstance and filial devotion.
+My brief hold on a cream-colored 2003 Italian scooter with orange racing stripes was accidental, a white elephant item that came into my life through happenstance and filial devotion.
 Last year I was trying to help my parents through a rough patch, while still keeping my own self housed and fed.
-Stuff like paying late utility bills, doing home repairs, and then reconciling weird things like having a fancy scooter when your lights were about to be turned off.
+Paying their late utility bills, doing home repairs, and then reconciling weird things like having a fancy scooter when your lights were about to be turned off.

 Their credit card bounced at the mechanic where the scooter was being stored, so I took the vehicle back to my place.
 But it owed years of back registration that I was never going to pay, had no pink slip or papers.
 I was trying to make a go of it back in my newly expensive hometown, and it felt like a gaudy bauble.
 Also, I had no plans to get a license and the thing was terrifying to ride.

 There is an undeniable appeal to hurtling through the fresh Sonoma summer air, but while you’re idling in the car exhaust of city streets no one sees you, and when you’re topping out at 40 mph on a country road you are a traffic nuisance.
 Along with white-knuckle terror was the self-consciousness I felt riding it.
 I was acutely aware that bopping around on a motor-scooter–becoming a “scooter person,” even–could easily be some kind of midlife crisis activity for a man like me.

 I knew I had to shake off this luxury item before it extracted its pound of flesh, literal or otherwise.
 The paperless vehicle felt a little like the “Bottle Imp” of Robert Louis Stevenson; getting rid of it would take some forethought or it would come back to me.